wultra/wultra-docs/docs/tutorials/Biometric-Liveness-Verification/Readme.md

 ### Calling the Verification Provider SDK

-See the verification provider documentation for calling the respetive SDK.
+See the verification provider documentation for calling the respective SDK.

 For iProov, use the generated token (`reference` value) in the previous step. https://github.com/iProov/ios/?tab=readme-ov-file#launch-the-sdk